openqasm/openqasm/source/language/types.rst

 updating the values inside the original array.
 For multi-dimensional arrays, the shape and type of the assigned value must match that of the reference.

-Arrays can be passed as arguments to subroutines and externs.
-The default behavior is that all array arguments are passed as const references.
-The number of dimensions for all array arguments *must* be resolvable at compile time.
-However, the lengths of array arguments (in the case of strided access) may not be known until runtime.

 .. code-block:: c

    array[int[8], 3] aa;